rjojjr/torch-tuner/README.md

 ## Running the Tuner

-This tuner will tune, merge and push your new model to Huggingface, depending on the arguments you run it with.
+This tuner will fine-tune, merge and push your new model to Huggingface depending on the arguments you run it with.

 ### Install Dependencies